Revolution of Peace, Kindness & Compassion

 Red: Signifies life and the energy needed to survive and seek enlightenment.
-Red also represents the fire element, surging emotions, sacrifice
+Red also represents the fire element, surging emotions, sacrifice and healing.

 Blue: Signifies religious feelings and the feminine energies of compassion and love.
 Blue is also associated with relaxation and calmness.

 Yellow: Signifies illumination and the ability to see, as well as the ability to become what the creator intended.
 Yellow is also associated with the sun, especially its light and warmth that stimulate life.